ServiceNow/picard/README.md

 This is the official implementation of the following paper:

 [Torsten Scholak](https://twitter.com/tscholak), Nathan Schucher, Dzmitry Bahdanau.
-[PICARD - Parsing Incrementally for Constrained Auto-Regressive Decoding from Language Models]().
-EMNLP 2021.
+[PICARD - Parsing Incrementally for Constrained Auto-Regressive Decoding from Language Models](). *Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP).*

 ## Overview